ravialdy/ravialdy.github.io/_posts/2023-10-15-reinforce-blog.md

   - **Sensitive Choices**: A tiny change in the calculated value can dramatically change the action taken by the robot.
 This is risky because we want the robot to learn stable behavior.

-  - **Convergence Issues**: Looks like a fancy term, but it simply means that using the value-function approach does not always guarantee that the robot will find the best way to act in all situations.
+  - **Convergence Issues**: This simply means that using the value-function approach does not always guarantee that the robot will find the best way to act in all situations.

 ## The Policy Gradient Theorem

-Before we delve into the details of REINFORCE algorithm, let's clarify why policy gradients can be a game-changer in the world of RL.
+Before we delve into the details of REINFORCE algorithm, we need to understand what policy gradient really is and why it can be a game-changer in the world of RL.
 The reason for this is that REINFORCE itself belongs to this approach.
 Unlike traditional value-based methods which assess the "goodness" of states or state-action pairs, policy gradients aim to directly optimize the policy.
-This approach can avoid at least three potential problems:
+Let's take a look at what kind of potential problems this approach has and how policy gradient methods can avoid those issues:

-  - **Curse of Dimensionality**: Value-based methods require you to estimate a value for every possible state or state-action pair.
+  - **Curse of Dimensionality**: Value-based methods require an estimated value for every possible state or state-action pair.
 As the number of states and actions increases, the size of the value function grows exponentially.
+By focusing directly on optimizing the policy, policy gradient methods can avoid this issue since it works with a much smaller set of parameters.

   - **Non-Markovian Environments**: In some cases, the environment is not following the Markov Property, where the future state depends only on the current state and action.
 Policy gradient methods do not rely on the Markov property because they do not predict future values; they only need to evaluate the outcomes of current actions.

   - **Exploration vs. Exploitation**: Value-based methods often cause the agent to stick to known high-value states and actions, missing out on potentially better options.
 By adjusting the policy parameters, policy gradient methods can encourage the agent to explore different actions with probabilities, rather than committing to the action with the highest estimated value.

-In simpler terms, by focusing directly on optimizing the policy, policy gradient methods can sidestep many of these issues since it works with a much smaller set of parameters.
 In other words, the key difference is that the size of the parameter set in policy gradient methods is determined by the complexity of the policy representation (e.g., the architecture of the neural network), not by the size of the state or action space.

 For example, suppose you have a neural network with 1000 parameters.
 It can still process thousands or even millions of different states and output actions for each of them because the same parameters are used to evaluate every state through the network's forward pass.
 This means that even for complex environments, the number of parameters doesn't necessarily increase with the complexity of the state space, which is often the case with value-based methods.